pmutua/Tes/README.md

-# Sports Forum
+# The Elder Scrolls Forum
 # Description
-Sports forum where the user can view comments and join conversations.
+Dedicated application for _The Elder Scrolls_ fans.
+Users can start,join conversations, edit and view  comments.

 # Technologies Used